NACLACG/FileReplacement/README.md

 first folder -> Directory of the folder where the files to be replaced reside second folder -> The directory where the source file is used to replace the file single file -> Example C:\FileReplacement.py

+#End
-#The replaced file is in the "second folder"
+The replaced file is in the "second folder"